Drew Rasmussen: Tampa Bay Rays

+2022

 Rasmussen pitched eight perfect innings before losing the perfect game in the ninth inning on August 14, 2022.
 In 2022, Rasmussen was named American League Pitcher of the Month for August, when he registered a 3–1 record in six starts to go along with a 1.57 ERA and 33 strikeouts against only four walks.
 He finished the 2022 season making 28 starts for the Rays, and pitched to a 11–7 record and 2.84 ERA with 125 strikeouts in 146.0 innings pitched.

+2023-2024

 Rasmussen began the 2023 season out of the Rays' rotation, making 8 starts and registering a 4–2 record and 2.62 ERA with 47 strikeouts in 44.2 innings pitched.
 On May 12, 2023, Rasmussen was placed on the 60-day injured list after being diagnosed with a flexor strain in his forearm.
 On July 8, Rays manager Kevin Cash stated that Rasmussen would undergo an internal brace procedure on his elbow and miss the remainder of the season.

 Rasmussen began the 2024 season on the Rays' 60-day injured list as he continued to recover from surgery.
 He was activated from the injured list on August 7, 2024.
 In 16 games (4 starts) for the Rays, Rasmussen compiled an 0-2 record and 2.83 ERA with 35 strikeouts across 28 2/3 innings pitched.
-On January 6, 2025, Rasmussen and the Rays avoided salary arbitration by agreeing to a two-year deal worth $8.5 million.
-He was named an All-Star on July 11, replacing Angels pitcher Yusei Kikuchi on the active roster.